prk-2023/rust_tutorials/2025/eBPF/XDP-Rust.md

 Think of this struct as a **metadata wrapper** that points to a raw "chunk" of memory where the packet has just been landed by the network hardware.

+This is called meta wrapper as it does not contain the packet payload.
+It contains the co-ordinates to find the payload.

+In kernel packet arrives in a ring buffer managed by the NIC, before the kernel creates a heavy `sk_buf` ( socket buffer ) structure, XDP  intercepts the packet `struct xdp_md` acts as an abstraction layer ( or wrapper ) that gives the eBPF program the "address" of the packet in the DMA memory region.

 Here is the breakdown of how that context works:

 ### 1. The Core Purpose